How to Care for Concrete Saws

 Oil levels should be checked daily.
 With dry cutting, you may need to change oil more frequently than you would with wet cutting because of the ingestion of dust in the engine.

 Making sure the blade shaft belts maintain the proper tension is also important.
-With new saws, it’s a good idea to run them an hour or so and then retighten the belts.
+With new saws, it's a good idea to run them an hour or so and then retighten the belts.
 But like greasing, avoid going overboard.
-Over-tightening could damage the belts and bearings.
+Over-tightening the belts could damage the belts and bearings.
 After that, routinely check the belt tension until the belts have stretched to their limit.

+Many experts say belt tension is the most important part of maintenance on concrete saws.
 If the belt happens to slip, saws can vibrate dramatically.
-Vibration can lead to premature wear to components, damage to the saw’s frame, and reduced blade life.
+Vibration can lead to premature wear to components, damage to the saw's frame, and reduced blade life.
 A squealing sound is another indication that a belt is slipping.
 At that point, the belt needs to be tensioned immediately to avoid wear and potential damage.

-Lessen the abuse
+Lessen the Abuse

 Sawing concrete creates especially difficult operating conditions for saws.
 Even when wet sawing, concrete generates fine dust particles that can easily make their way into bearings.